ghzmdr/self-attaching-components/README.md

 It holds an array of properties which are just labels the components look for in order to attach themselves.

-Each component defines ad exposes the label that should be matched for it to be attach, as `requiredPropery`.
+Each component defines ad exposes the label that should be matched for it to be attached as `requiredPropery`.

 A `ComponentPool` exposes all the components' constructors mapped by their `requiredProperty` so an entity just attaches the ones that match one of its `properties`.